-Your brain knows how far apart your eyes are, which allows it to process this info into a sense of distance by merging both feeds into a single perspective.
-(If you’ve ever tried to catch a ball with one eye closed, you know it’s difficult, as you have no depth perception.)
+Your brain knows how far apart your eyes are.
+This allows it to process this info into a sense of distance by merging both feeds into a single perspective.
+(If you’ve ever tried to catch a ball with one eye closed, you know the lack of depth perception makes it difficult.)

 Your mind is rendering a live depth map of the 3D world from two 2D inputs—just like how Propeller renders a 3D survey from many 2D photos.

 Once you know the shape of something in 3D (from the features and points above), you match that up with its visual appearance.
-This is where image stitching and “ortho-rectification” come in.
+This is where image stitching, or “ortho-rectification,” come in.
 Stitching is like putting together a jigsaw puzzle.
 When you assemble one, you look for common features—corners, bright shapes, etc.—to fit together everything more easily.

 Now imagine trying to do that if the puzzle was facedown or all shades of brown.
 Much more difficult, but that’s the level of complexity that comes with stitching photos of physical terrain.
-Fortunately computers, even more so than humans, are great at recognizing patterns.
+Fortunately, computers are great at recognizing patterns.